 Ufuk et al (2015) In Vitro Assessment of Uptake and Lysosomal Sequestration of Respiratory Drugs in Alveolar Macrophage Cell Line NR8383.
 Pharm Res 32 3937 PMID: 26224396

 Do you know of a great paper that uses Diazepam from Tocris?
-If so please let us know.
+Please let us know.

 Literature in this Area